Depending on the climate zone, heating and/or cooling can account for 20% to 50% of energy used in Australian homes.

-More expensive measures like double glazing need to be assessed for the energy savings they might bring compared to their initial cost and embodied energy.
-Double glazing may be an unnecessary expense when energy-efficient reverse-cycle air conditioning is installed.
+Double glazing could be assessed for the energy savings in comparison to the cost of installation.
+For the initial cost and embodied energy, double glazing may be an unnecessary expense when energy-efficient reverse-cycle air conditioning is installed.

 Types of heating and cooling

 Most home air conditioners (single phase, non-ducted) display an Energy Rating Label which shows the energy efficiency of the system.

 For households, the cost-effectiveness and sustainability of heating is greatly improved when the power is sourced from solar panels.
 Solar battery storage is also becoming more economical to buy and install.